pymc-devs/pymc.io/community/how_to_ask_on_discourse.md

 ## A Good Title
 The title of your topic is critical because it's the first thing people will see when you submit your question.
 If the question doesn't seem relevant or interesting or if people can't understand what your question might be about, then you may not get people to read and answer your question.

 Highlight what you believe to be the critical aspects of your question.
-Finally, if you have trouble summarizing what aspects of your problem are important, you can try waiting until you have written your entire topic, including the {ref}`mwe` before trying to write the title.
+Finally, if you have trouble summarizing what aspects of your problem are important, you can try waiting until you have written your entire topic, including the {ref}`ask_discourse/mwe` before trying to write the title.

 **Good titles**:
 - "Why doesn't pm.sample() use all my cores?"